Iron Infusion during Pregnancy - Chevron Advanced Medical

 What to expect during your appointment:

-1. Dr Andrew Thant likes to run on time and on schedule.
-If you are a new patient, please arrive 15 minutes in advance to complete the registration form.
+1. Dr Andrew Thant likes to run on time.
+If you are a new patient, please arrive 10 minutes in advance to complete the registration form.

-5. You will be asked to wait for a further 30 minutes after the iron infusion in case of a delayed adverse reaction.
+4. You will be asked to wait for a further 30 minutes after the iron infusion.
 Please expect to be in Chevron Island for around 1 hour and 30 minutes.
 There is free 2P street parking.

 Babies born to a mother with iron deficiency anaemia may be at risk of: